Posted on August 31 2019

 These hunts have been made popular due the recent craze in zombie shows such as The Walking Dead on AMC.
 No matter what made this show so popular, the zombie craze is real with more shows and movies coming out all the time!
 A common trait in most of these shows is that shooting zombies usually does a good job of killing them.
 In The Walking Dead, shooting zombies in the head is what killed them.
 Now, you can shoot zombies with paintball guns to get the full effect!

-Zombie hunts can be found all over the United States at paintball fields or independent businesses that have decided to entertain the public.
-Punisher's PB is here to give all the information needed to not only engage in a zombie hunt as a customer, but also to give a basic guide to businesses who are interested in hosting a zombie paintball hunt!
+Zombie hunts can be found all over the United States at paintball fields or independent businesses that have decided to entertain the public such as corn mazes, haunted houses, and more.
+Punisher's PB is here to give all the information needed to not only engage in a zombie paintball hunt as a customer, but also to give a basic guide to businesses who are interested in hosting a zombie paintball hunt!

-Punisher's Paintball services many zombie paintball hunts each year as a supplier of paintball products including paintball masks, zombie masks, zombie paintball suits, and of course zombie paintballs.
+Punisher's Paintball services many zombie paintball hunts each year as a supplier of paintball products including paintball masks, zombie masks, zombie paintball suits, and of course zombie paintballs which are UV dependent.

 We have considered everything that it takes to put together a successful zombie paintball hunt and wish to share some basic knowledge of needed supplies as well as marketing tools that may help in getting customers psyched about shooting zombies with paintballs!